ts-safeql/safeql/.changeset/large-insects-peel.md

 "@ts-safeql/generate": patch
 ---

-fix: correct array_agg inference for union subselects and CTEs
+fix: correct inference for array_agg and scalar subqueries in CTEs